 Two weeks ago the Diva was in London Ontario, participating in an invitational conference on Leaderships held at the University of Western Ontario.
 The small group of participants was comprised on Canadian and American professionals in the various elements of emergency management.
 You can see some of the past work of the organization, and in the near future I expect they will post a proceedings of the conference. [(I will feature that fact and provide a URL when it is available.)

 One of the documents shared at the conference was the report titled: Leadership on Trial: a Manifesto for Leadership Development (2010).
 For a preview of the report and ordering info, go to this site.
-There also is a slide set available here: Collaboration Conference.
+There also is a Webcast of the launch available.

 While doing some housekeeping in my personal library ( also known as a storage locker), I turned up this great article.
-Normally, I would not violate the copyright of an article, but I found the full text on the web.
 I think it is a terrific article and urge you to read it.

 Although the date on this article – Public Leadership In Times of Crisis, by Arjen Boin and Paul ‘t Hart – — is 2003, I find it very pertinent to issues we are dealing with right now in the post-Sandy environment.